NikDevx/NikDevx/README.md

 > about me

-📈 I’m developing a Web-Applications for CPA, plug-ins and apps for homebridge!<br>
+📈 I’m developing a Web-Applications for CPA, plug-ins, apps and automatisations for homekit!<br>
         Python developer with real experience in problem solving and database work.
 Working experience 5+ years.

 🏘 Co-owner in <a href="smarty-house.shop">Smarty House LLC</a>